 The humble bumblebee is more important than many may think!
 We spoke to the Bumblebee Conservation Trust about the importance of these little invertebrates and how to help save them from further depletion.
 Take a read of our interview below.

 1. A lot of people probably don’t know how important bumblebees are in terms of wildlife.
 Why should people be concerned about their declining numbers?

 Our charismatic bumblebees are keystone species, holding a unique and vital role in the way the ecosystem functions.
 These wonderful little invertebrates play a huge part in the pollination of a number of the commercial crops that we rely on, such as tomatoes, peas, apples and strawberries (all that good stuff that we love).
-In fact, according to a study by Potts et al in 2014, bees contribute over £651 million per annum t
+In fact, according to a study by Potts et al in 2014, bees contribute over £651 million per annum to the UK economy.

 This week we caught up with Victoria, avid allotment-grower and the mind behind Southbourne Gardens.
 We talk about all the benefits and advice for starting up an allotment, as well as a delicious insight into some great ideas on storing fresh produce!
 Have a read of our interview below.

 Our interview with Southbourne Gardens

 1. What made you decide that you wanted to run your own allotment having had no previous gardening experience?